Western Approaches Tactical Unit: Step Aside

-Step Aside was a maneuver by which a warship could attack a U-boat armed with acoustic torpedoes, specifically the T5 Zaunkönig torpedo, which the Royal Navy referred to as the GNAT (German Navy Acoustic Torpedo).
+Step Aside was a manoeuvre by which a warship could attack a U-boat armed with acoustic torpedoes, specifically the T5 Zaunkönig torpedo, which the Royal Navy referred to as the GNAT (German Navy Acoustic Torpedo).
 This torpedo used built-in hydrophones to guide itself to its target by sound.
 The first use of this torpedo was on 20 September 1943 against convoy ON 202.
 The Royal Navy was already aware that the Germans had developed an acoustic torpedo through interrogations of captured Germans and decrypted communications.
-In the attack on ON 202, a frigate was hit in the rear while it was bearing down on the U-boat, something which could only have been done by a guided torpedo.
-The torpedo was drawn to the sound of the frigate's propeller.
-Roberts and his team at WATU developed a maneuver known as Step Aside, in which the warship made sharp turns to dodge the acoustic torpedoes the U-boat might fire as the warship maneuvered into attack range.
+In the attack on ON 202, a frigate was hit in the rear while it was bearing down on the U-boat, something which could only have been done by a guided torpedo drawn to the sound of the frigate's propeller.

+The speed of the T5 torpedo was 24 kn; ships such as destroyers faster than that could just outrun the torpedo, which had a range of 5,000 yards.
+(The fastest torpedo in the German arsenal was the 40-knot non-acoustic G7a.)
+For slower ships that were not equipped with Foxer decoys—most convoy escorts were frigates and corvettes, with a maximum speed of 16 to 20 knots—Roberts and his team at WATU developed a manoeuvre known as Step Aside.

+Under Step Aside the warship made sharp turns to dodge the acoustic torpedoes the U-boat might fire as the warship manoeuvred into attack range.
 Step Aside was communicated by radio to escort commanders at sea on 23 September 1943.

-Upon sighting a U-boat within 6,000 yards, the ship heads straight for the U-boat at best speed for 2 minutes.
-It was expected that the U-boat would fire its acoustic torpedo when it saw the ship heading straight for it.
-After 2 minutes, the ship turns 60 degrees left or right and holds this divergent course for 3 minutes, thereby putting itself outside the acoustic torpedo's detection range (thought to be 300 yards).
+Upon sighting a U-boat within 6,000 yards, the ship heads straight for the U-boat at best speed.
+It was expected that the U-boat would fire an acoustic torpedo when it saw the ship heading straight for it.
+After 2 minutes, the ship turns 60 degrees to either side and holds this divergent course for 3 minutes, thereby putting itself outside the acoustic torpedo's detection range (thought to be 300 yards).
 Then the ship turns to head straight for the U-boat again.
-If the U-boat has not yet dived, the ship repeats the maneuver: sail towards the U-boat for 2 minutes, then turn 60 degrees, etc. The warship repeats this process until the U-boat dives.
+If the U-boat has not yet dived, the ship repeats the manoeuvre: sail towards the U-boat for 2 minutes, then turn 60 degrees, etc. The warship repeats this process until the U-boat dives.
 When the U-boat dives, the ship rushes to the U-boat's diving position, then slows down to do a sonar search.

-Step Aside was intended for warships that could not go faster than 24 kn and which were not equipped with Foxer decoys.
-Most convoy escorts were frigates and corvettes, with a maximum speed of 16 to 20 knots.
-24 knots was the speed at which the T5 torpedo moved, so ships which could go faster than that (destroyers) could just outrun the torpedo.
-The T5 torpedo had a range of 5,000 yards.
-The fastest torpedo in the German arsenal was the (non-acoustic) G7a, which could travel at 40 knots.